Union Cycliste Internationale: BMX racing

-The season-long competition is known as the UCI BMX Supercross World Cup and the UCI BMX World Championships serves as the one-day world championships for BMX racing (bicycle motorcross) cycling.
+The season-long competition is known as the UCI BMX Supercross World Cup and the UCI BMX World Championships serves as the one-day world championships for BMX racing (bicycle motocross) cycling.

 Trials

 Unlike other types of cycling disciplines, trials is a sport where the main factors are the stability and the control of the bike in extreme situations where speed also plays an important role.

 The first UCI Trials World Championships took place in 1986.
 Fourteen years later, in 2000, the UCI Trials World Cup made its debut.
 The most World Champions titles have been won by riders from Belgium, France, Germany, Spain and Switzerland.
 The UCI Trials World Youth Games is the most important international event for boys and girls under 16 years old, the first edition of which took place in 2000.

 Indoor cycling

 The UCI sponsors world championships for artistic cycling and cycle ball at an annual event known as the UCI Indoor Cycling World Championships.